ItalianSpaceAstronauticsAssociation/smf2_to_flarum/README.md

 - Topics and messages (with bbcode to flarum markup translation)

 TBD
-- Aliases
+- User avatars
-- Attachments (only images supported by flarum, via extension)
+- SMF Attachments (only image attachments are currently supported by flarum, via extension)
 - Private Messages (not yet supported by flarum)

 ##Install